 8.10 – Where a horse has its National Rating reduced after contesting a race/s outside the series, the reduction shall apply in the subsequent races in the series should the relevant field not already be drawn.
 Accordingly if a driver was claiming a concession and it no longer applies, they can be replaced with a senior driver prior to driver declaration time.

 8.11 – Fields for Consolation races will be selected on finishing order and mile rate in the Heats.

 8.12 – The type of barrier draw applied to the Heats will also apply to the Final, unless otherwise approved by HRV.

 8.13 – Where a horse contests a Heat and qualifies for the Final, the driver for the Final may be changed from the driver in the Heat, providing the change is notified by the time prescribed for the notification of drivers.

-8.14 – In the event of any Heat being abandoned after the declaration of Acceptances, horses (excluding scratchings) will qualify for the Final in descending order of automatic field selection points for Heats selected under the Automatic Field Selection System, regardless of whether such Heat was a Career or Restricted race.
+8.14 – In the event of any Heat being abandoned after the declaration of Acceptances, horses (excluding scratchings) will qualify for the Final in descending order of automatic field selection points at acceptance time for Heats selected under the Automatic Field Selection System, regardless of whether such Heat was a Career or Restricted race.
 Accordingly, horses (excluding scratchings) will qualify at the discretion of the HRV Handicapping Panel for Heats selected under the Manual Field Selection System.

 8.15 – In the event of there being only ONE Heat of any Series conducted, the Final may be abandoned.